kgbvax/flosse-flosse-flosse/README.md

 # flosse-flosse-flosse
-An accessible version of rock-paper-scissors suitable for Humans, Blahaj and perhaps others
+Flosse3 (pronounced flosse-flosse-flosse) is an accessible version of rock-paper-scissors suitable for Humans, Blahaj and perhaps others.